 You should test and check some additional levels every month

 - Salt levels should be checked to make sure they are within the range specified by the manufacturer.
 They can be increased simply by adding more salt.
 Try not to rely on the salt chlorinator's automatic reading.
 The salinity level should be between 3000 and 3500 ppm.
 This can also be checked by using a saltwater test kit.

 - Stabilizer levels should be be 70-80 ppm for an outdoor pool and 0-30 ppm for indoor.
 If they are too high, add fresh water.
 If too low, add cyanuric acid.

-- Calcium should be 200 to 400 ppm (calcium keeps the pool from becoming cloudy where as low calcium will cause etching in plastered pools.
+- Calcium should be 200 to 400 ppm.
+High calcium keeps the pool from becoming cloudy where as low calcium will cause etching in plastered pools.

 Every Three Months